 It's easy to understand the amount of variance you should expect in Omaha by imagining a game of Hold'em in which you move all-in preflop every hand, each time holding the same hand of A-K, and your opponent calls every hand holding Q-T. Even though you have the better hand, and are sure to make money in the long run, Q-T has a 34% chance of winning, meaning your opponent will win the pot over a third of the time.
 This will cause your session to suffer from massive variance.

 It is very difficult to hit a flop in Omaha which gives you much more than 60% equity to win.
 There are simply too many possibilities for draws to be in such favorable situations.
 For this reason, success at Omaha requires a player to adhere to the following three strategies:

 1. Select starting hands very carefully.You simply cannot afford to play hands consistently starting you at a disadvantage against your opponents.
 It's too difficult to make up ground post-flop.

 2. Value-bet.
-It's rare to have a real edge against the field in Omaha; when you do, you need to extract maximum value.
+It's rare to have a real edge against the field in Pot Limit Omaha; when you do, you need to figure out a optimal value bet.

 3. Minimize losses.
 It is imperative to lose the minimum amount, and win the maximum.